Welcome to Tambani

 “Ah, Violet could not see either, so I gave her half of mine.
 We cut it on the nose.
 Look what we have embroidered so far.”

 She brought out two embroideries.
 To be honest, the quality was dreadful, the stitches all higgledy piggeldy, but it was a beginning.
 The story of how man lost eternal life was taking shape with crude embroidering of chameleons and centipedes.
 Words were becoming stitches.
-Soon those stitches might be converted into bottles of peanut butter, tins of jam, a cake of soap.
+Soon those stitches might be converted into jars of peanut butter, tins of jam, a cake of soap.
 Could it be possible that unemployed women might be able to put food on the table on a regular basis by doing embroidery?
 It would be a drop in the ocean but nevertheless it would be a start.

 Vho-Tshundeni arrived with her bit of embroidery.